![]() |

 Incense is widely used in China today, with thousands of small producers.
 Incense is popular for ceremonies and temples, and much incense is designed to look attractive.
 A report on incense production in Yongchun, a part of the city of Quanzhou in the South-east of China, with a population less than 500,000, has "more than 300 incense manufacturers" making approx $1.4 billion worth of incense annually, though very little of that gets exported.

-The Chinese incense I have experienced has been low, everyday quality.
+Most of the Chinese incense I have experienced has been made to sell on a large scale for everyday use.
 Packed to look pretty, and sold in volume.
 The sticks are very thin, and it's an individual choice to burn just the one for a light fragrance, or several sticks at the same time for a more enveloping experience.
-The Chinese follow the Asian tradition of using wood powder blended with joss powder and perfumed lightly with fragrance oils.
+The Chinese follow the Asian tradition of using wood powder blended with joss powder and perfumed lightly with fragrance oils and/or herbs and botanicals.
 Sandalwood is widely used as the wood powder, though mostly the sandalwood used doesn't contain much oil - either it is not the heartwood, or the oil has already been extracted.
 In addition to thin dhoops, the Chinese like to make shaped tablets - such as the small auspicious cloud.
 Videos of making Chinese incense: Han Fang Xiang and hand made lavender sticks.

 Reviews